XeroAPI/Xero-Java/README.md

 **Data Endpoints**

-The Xero Java SDK contains XeroClient which has helper methods to perform (Create, Read, Update and Delete) actions on each endpoints.
-Once you instantiate XeroClient, you'll use Xero API schema classes to interact with Java Objects.
+The Xero Java SDK contains Client classes (AccountingApi, AssetsApi, etc) which have helper methods to perform (Create, Read, Update and Delete) actions on each endpoints.
+Once you instantiate a Client class, you'll use Xero API models to interact with Java Objects.

 ```java
 import com.xero.api.*;